 Lastly, you should remember that it’s perfectly fine to struggle with water retention and in making these dietary and lifestyle changes.
 It can often take a while before you see any significant effects or discover which methods work best for you and your particular situation.
 It is important to remember, however, that you don’t have to manage your water retention condition alone.
 Have trust in your doctors and schedule regular reviews if possible to work out a suitable water retention management plan together.
 You should also find support in your family and friends where possible to encourage you on your journey.
 For instance, learning yoga doesn’t have to be a solitary activity for you alone.

 Water retention doesn’t have to be a challenge to overcome.
 It should be noted, however, that on its own, water retention cannot be cured, but only reduced or managed.
 To fully address water retention, you need to eventually work towards targeting its root cause.

 If you have other unanswered health questions, feel free to check out Homage’s Health and Wellness Hub for quick and simple answers.

-Now that you’re better-equipped to manage water retention, you should be on your way to saying goodbye to your swollen feet and ankles.
+Now that you’re better equipped to manage water retention, you should be on your way to saying goodbye to your swollen feet and ankles.
 Yet, there’s always no harm in seeking further medical advice in managing your condition, especially if you want to figure out the exact cause of your water retention and work towards addressing it.
 If you’d like personalised and tailored support to help you formulate a water retention treatment plan and target its root cause, Homage is always here to help.
-Reach out to one of our friendly Homage Care Advisors or Care Specialists today at 6100 055 to get started.
+Get started by downloading the Homage app today!

 Looking for someone to care for your loved ones?